 Rosemary C. Llewellyn, MSW

-Ms. Llewellyn is the Administrator Coordinator for NSWM in Los Angeles, CA.
+Ms. Llewellyn is the Program Coordinator for NSWM in Los Angeles, CA.

 Email | firstname.lastname@example.org

-Rosemary C. Llewellyn, MSW is the Administrative Coordinator for the Network for Social Work Management.
-Rosemary is a recent Advanced Standing, COPA (Community Organization, Planning and Administration) graduate from the USC Suzanne Dworak-Peck School of Social Work.
-She has been a life-long advocate for the LGBT community and is currently serving her third year term on the Board of Directors at Family Equality Council, a national 501(c)(3) dedicated to securing legal and lived equality for LGBT headed families like the one she grew up in.
+Rosemary C. Llewellyn, MSW is the Program Coordinator for the Network for Social Work Management.
+Rosemary is a graduate from the USC Suzanne Dworak-Peck School of Social Work.
+She has been a life-long advocate for the LGBT community and is currently serving her second term on the Board of Directors at Family Equality Council, a national 501(c)(3) dedicated to securing legal and lived equality for LGBT headed families like the one she grew up in.
 She has held various social work internships at Centinela Youth Services, the Gus Velasco Neighborhood Center and the American Academy of Pediatrics – California Chapter 2.
 In 2015, Rosemary graduated with her BA from Whittier College.
 Whittier is where she majored in social work, fell in love with the profession and became inspired to pursue her career as a Macro Practitioner.